yuehanwang17mcp/big-data-spring2018/week-04/PSet3_TwitterAPI.md

 Make sure to label all your axes and add legends and units (where appropriate)!
 Think of these graphs as though they were appearing in a published report for an audience unfamiliar with the data.

+## Don't Work on Incomplete Data!

+One of the dangers of cleaning data is that you inadvertently delete data that is pertinent to your analysis.
+If you find yourself getting strange results, you can always run previous portions of your script again to rewind your data.
+See the section called 'reloading your Tweets in the workshop.

 ## Deliverables

 ### Push to GitHub